The Legacy of Harvy Finkle: Justice Behind the Lens

 Matthew Rong is currently a third year law student at Temple Law School.
 He is an amateur photographer who developed his passion for picture-taking during college when taking a black-and-white film photography class.
 His photography mostly consists of shooting for his local church’s website (www.renewalchurch.org), but he has also done various assignments including t-shirt modeling, the Chinatown Casino Protest, and events held at his law school.
 He is a resident of Chinatown, Philadelphia.

 Jacques-Jean “JJ” Tiziou

-JJ Tiziou specializes in portraiture and movement documentation, and has never encountered an un-photogenic person in his life.
-His images are used both in corporate and editorial contexts, as well as arts and activism.
+JJ Tiziou specializes in portraiture and movement documentation, and has never encountered a non-photogenic person in his life.
+His images are used both in corporate and editorial contexts, as well as in arts and activism.
 Based in West Philadelphia, JJ uses his work to celebrate the beautiful people around him who are working to make the world a better place.
 He has worked extensively with the Philadelphia Live Arts Festival / Philly Fringe, the Coalition of Immokalee Workers, the Prometheus Radio Project and Casino-Free Philadelphia among others.
 He also enjoys teaching photography and digital imaging workshops and serves on the technology committee of WPEB radio in West Philly.

 Kemah C. Washington

-Kemah Washington is a community activist, homeless advocate, illegal hand gun advocate, social justice photographer, writer, member of the Father Paul Washington Community Committee and follower of Jesus Christ.
+Kemah Washington is a community activist, homeless advocate, illegal hand gun advocate, social justice photographer, writer, member of the Father Paul Washington Community Committee, and follower of Jesus Christ.